 Also, you can use the “Change history” section to find stopped or deleted ads.
 How to find these ads:

-- In a drop-down menu, choose “Change type”
+- In the drop-down menu, choose “Change type.”

 - Checkmark the “Status” item (sub-items will be marked too), and click “Apply.”